ShadeLab/RhizobiaPanGenome/README.md

  - >NC_008289.1:47688-48758 Ostreococcus tauri chloroplast, complete genome - 1070bp (https://www.ncbi.nlm.nih.gov/gene/4238797)

 0 matches were found - I will not be doing alignments or considering usage for phylogeny

+# House gene concatenation

+A script was ran in the gene_listing notebook to count the number of genomes containing a given set of found genes.
+These were the results.

+ - total: 264
+ - rRNA, recA: 238
+ - rRNA, glnII: 206
+ - rRNA, recA, glnII: 193
+ - rRNA, recA, glnII, rpoA: 93
+ - rRNA, recA, glnII, gltA, dnaK: 12

+I will concatenating the 3 genes rRNA, recA, and glnII for up to 193 genomes (some may be removed in the length control/alignment process.

+The fasta files for these 3 genes were copied into a new subdirectory labeled "phylogeny".

+The geneMatch script in the gene_listing notebook was modified to also produce a table of the scaffold names found to contain genes and their correspondence with their respective genomes.
+This was then used in another new script "genePresOnly" to remove all genes from the rRNA, recA, and glnII fasta files that did not have the other 2 genes matched to the given genome.
+The name of the genome was also appended to the beginning of the scaffold tags to allow for easier removal during alignment and concatenation.
+These files were named with "gpo" (genePresOnly) in place of "out" .fasta.

+The new table with the scaffold names of the matched genes was converted to csv as "nametable.csv"